Misato Katsuragi: Critical reception

 Misato's role in the Rebuild of Evangelion saga also drew criticism and praise from reviewers.
 For Comic Book Resources's Angelos Delos Trinos, her characterization in Rebuild is minimal when compared "to her depth and nuance" in the classic series.
-Japan Cinema criticized the drastic changes to the character and the lack of explanations.
 Anime Reign magazine also expressed a negative opinion, deeming her role underexplored and shadowy.
 The website Japanator expresses a contrary opinion, saying it is "fascinating to see Misato unchained from the shackles of Nerv", emphasizing the consistency of the changes and finding them relevant to the spirit of Rebuild of Evangelion.
 The reception of Misato's role in the last installment of the saga Evangelion: 3.0+1.0 Thrice Upon a Time (2021) was more positive.
 For IGN's Hanrique Padula, Misato and the show's other characters would, in the film, gain facets never seen before, reaching points never reached in the original series.
 Comic Book Resources' Reuben Baron also welcomed the revelations presented in the feature film, saying; "3.0+1.01 also fills in enough details about Misato's experiences during the time skip [in 3.0] to give her a more convincing emotional arc".